antonwierenga/docker-activemq-jmx/README.md

 # docker-activemq-jmx
 Unable to find an ActiveMQ docker that allows for remote JMX access I created one based on the Dockerfile from [rmohr/activemq](https://hub.docker.com/r/rmohr/activemq/).
+The docker also includes the [hawtio](https://hawt.io) web console.

 To run the container:
 ```